LiveFastEatTrashRaccoon/LiveFastEatTrashRaccoon.github.io/_posts/2025-06-20-i10n-and-l10n-challenges.md

 Let me start with an adaptation from the Raccoon for Lemmy [manifesto](https://github.com/LiveFastEatTrashRaccoon/RaccoonForLemmy/blob/master/CONTRIBUTING.md): our goal is to offer an experience where everyone can "feel at home."
-This simple phrase encapsulates a fundamental principle—enabling users to interact with software in their native language isn't just a nice-to-have feature, it's essential for true accessibility and inclusion.
+This simple phrase encapsulates a fundamental principle — enabling users to interact with software in their native language isn't just a nice-to-have feature, it's essential for true accessibility and inclusion.

 As someone who studied both computer science and humanities, with extensive coursework in foreign languages (English and Spanish), translation, and interpreting, I've always understood that localization goes far beyond simply translating text.
-My master's thesis focused on internationalization and open source localization tools, so when I began developing the Raccoon apps, multilingual support wasn't an afterthought—it was baked into the foundation from day one.
+My master's thesis focused on internationalization and open source localization tools, so when I began developing the Raccoon apps, multilingual support wasn't an afterthought — it was baked into the foundation from day one.

 ## The philosophy: ownership through personalization

 A crucial aspect of making users truly **own** their application is allowing it to adapt to them, not the other way around.
 This means providing the most direct interaction possible, starting with language preference.
-When someone opens an app and sees their native language, there's an immediate sense of belonging—the software feels like it was made *for them*.
+When someone opens an app and sees their native language, there's an immediate sense of belonging — the software feels like it was made *for them*.

 This philosophy guided every technical decision I made about localization infrastructure.